'I wanna be me now': Why John Lennon's son changed his name

 John Lennon's son has changed his name.

-The Beatles legend's oldest son changed his name in 2020 and is now revealing the reason why.
+The Beatles legend's oldest son changed his name in 2020 and is now revealing the reason.

 Speaking on the podcast Word in Your Ear, the 59-year-old son of the popular artist admitted that the pandemic played a big role in changing his name from John Charles Julian Lennon to Julian Charles John Lennon.